Aliases for ABCC1 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra-and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This full transporter is a member of the MRP subfamily which is involved in multi-drug resistance.
 This protein functions as a multispecific organic anion transporter, with oxidized glutatione, cysteinyl leukotrienes, and activated aflatoxin B1 as substrates.
 This protein also transports glucuronides and sulfate conjugates of steroid hormones and bile salts.
 Alternatively spliced variants of this gene have been described but their full-length nature is unknown. [provided by RefSeq, Apr 2012]

 GeneCards Summary for ABCC1 Gene

 ABCC1 (ATP Binding Cassette Subfamily C Member 1) is a Protein Coding gene.
-Diseases associated with ABCC1 include Dubin-Johnson Syndrome and Pseudoxanthoma Elasticum.
-Among its related pathways are Glucose / Energy Metabolism and Lamivudine Pathway, Pharmacokinetics/Pharmacodynamics.
+Diseases associated with ABCC1 include Microsporidiosis and Dubin-Johnson Syndrome.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Methotrexate Pathway, Pharmacokinetics.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
 An important paralog of this gene is ABCC3.